WindMillCode/Windmillcode-Angular-CDK/projects/wml-field/README.md

 ### v18.2.3112 [9/10/24]

+updated package to conform with @windmillcode/angular-wml-components-base

+### v18.2.3200 [9/16/24]

-updated package to conform with @windmillcode/angular-wml-components-base[](/Windmillcode-Angular-CDK-Docs/components/wml-chips/)[](/Windmillcode-Angular-CDK-Docs/components/wml-file-manager/)
+updated package to conform with @windmillcode/wml-components-base

+### v18.2.4000 [9/16/24]

+updated package to reflect the version  18.2.4 of @angular/core package[](/Windmillcode-Angular-CDK-Docs/18.2.3100/components/wml-chips/)[](/Windmillcode-Angular-CDK-Docs/18.2.3100/components/wml-file-manager/)